MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-668-Student-Assistance-General-Provisions/subpart-O-Financial-Assistance-Students-Intellectual-Disabilities/section-668.231.md

 ##### § 668.231 Definitions. #####

-Link to an amendment published at 82 FR 31913, July 11, 2017.

 The following definitions apply to this subpart:

-(a) *Comprehensive transition and postsecondary program* means a degree, certificate, nondegree, or noncertificate program that -
+(a) *Comprehensive transition and postsecondary program* means a degree, certificate, nondegree, or noncertificate program that—

 (1) Is offered by a participating institution;